 For the highest academic achievement in Mathematics, one for Science graduates and one for non-Science graduates.

-For the highest academic achievement in languages.
+For the highest academic achievement in the Media Program.

 Peter Swarbrick Memorial Award